assuom44/arlclustering/README.md

 devtools::install_github("assuom44/arlclustering")
 ```
 ## Functions
-An overview of the main functions provided by the ARLClustering package:
+An overview of the main functions provided by the ARLClustering package, using the synthetic networks provided with the package.
+Karate Club network dataset as example:

 ### `get_network_dataset()` function
 Loads a network dataset and converts it into a graph object.